TrevisanGMW/hello-github/gt_tools_docs/README.md

 <br>Determines feedback visibility and timestamp use.</p>

 <p><b>Limitations: </b>
 <br>Discord has a limit of 8MB for free users and 50MB for paid users for when uploading a file.
-If you get the error "Payload Too Large" it means your file exceeds the limits.
+<br>If you get the error "Payload Too Large" it means your file exceeds the limits.
 Try changing the settings.</p>

 <br>